dabeaz/curio/docs/devel.rst

     Goodbye yow
     Asynchronous spam

-Notice how how the asynchronous operation has been deferred until control returns back to the ``main()`` coroutine and the coroutine is properly awaited.
+Notice how the asynchronous operation has been deferred until control returns back to the ``main()`` coroutine and the coroutine is properly awaited.

 Executing Coroutines on Behalf on Synchronous Code